pnadolny13/100-days-of-code/log.md

 **Thoughts** Customizing templates is really annoying.
 I got the hang of using the chrome dev tools for editing css which is helpful.

 **Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/5d677baa2cf3e091113cdad088ab90994e9a714b

+### Day 30: February 13, 2018

+**Today's Progress**: I added git integration for this app.
+Now in the github tab I pull the status of the 100-days-of-code dir.
+The user can see what is updated and chose to push using a button.
+The push functionality doesnt work yet but GitHub makes you sign in so it must be close.
+The GitPython API is really hard to work with and their are no examples online.

+**Thoughts** Git seems to have been made for Unix environments.
+There isnt a ton of support for Windows and things are harder.
+I had to add an Environment Variable so GitPython could find my git.exe file (GitPython's fault)

+**Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/e7b4d838a2bc635106be1183b3a2c59f18c557f8